darkskytechnology/BPC-final-demo/README.md

 | [ugly pointer](https://github.com/darkskytechnology/BPC-final-demo/blob/main/ugly_pointer/notes.MD) | Single source file | Translates cleanly on first pass  | ✅ |
 | [sutils](https://github.com/darkskytechnology/BPC-final-demo/blob/main/sutils/notes.MD)  | Multiple binary targets  | TBD  | ❌ |

+## Acknowledgment of Support and Disclaimer
+**Support:** This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Small Business Innovative Research (SBIR) Contract numbers HR001122C0048/HR001123C0078.

+**Disclaimer:** Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.

 ---